tlaplus/tlapm/lsp/doc/README.md

 Here `DEF P` is only added, of the goal was an operator, which should be expanded.
 All the proof labels are introduced to be unused at that level.

+## Goal is disjunction

+Assume negations, prove the last disjunct.

+## Goal is equivalence

+Prove as conjunction of two implications.

+## Goal is forall

+TAKE or SUFFICE, depending of a need to expand something.

+## Goal is exists

+TODO: ...

+# Decomposition by the assumptions

+Only unused assumptions are proposed for the decomposition?